kumodot/AsciiPainter/README.md

 ASCII Painter is a standalone, keyboard-driven ASCII art editor built with **Python + Pygame + NumPy**.
 It lets you paint tones, lines, and highlights using a customizable palette of characters (light → dark),
-export directly to text or PNG, and even play subtle audio feedback while you draw.
+import images and convert them to ASCII tones, export directly to text or PNG,
+and even record and export timelapses of your drawing process.

 ---